bluerobotics/bluerobotics.github.io/power-sense-module/index.md

 ## General

-1. Connect the wires with the attached spades to your power distribution board.
-Ensure the spades do not touch to avoid shorting out your system.
+1. Connect the wires with the attached spades to a power distribution board.
-2. Connect the XT60 to your battery or power supply.
+2. Connect the XT60 to a battery or power supply.
-3. Connect the 6-position JST-GH to DF13 cable (GH plug side) into the the JST-GH socket on your Power Sense Module.
+3. Connect the 6-position JST-GH to DF13 cable (GH plug side) into the the JST-GH socket on the Power Sense Module.
-4. Connect the 6-position JST-GH to DF13 cable (DF13 plug side) into the DF13 POWER socket on your Pixhawk.
+4. Connect the 6-position JST-GH to DF13 cable (DF13 plug side) into the DF13 POWER socket on the Pixhawk.

 ## On the BlueROV2